tspeed90/tspeed90.github.io/README.md

 This repository is for my personal webpage on Github Pages.
-It is a simple photo gallery with some information about me.
+It contains a photography gallery and some information about me.

 It can be viewed at: **https://tspeed90.github.io.**